pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg str text: the commentary text.
 This will be shown on double clicking the icon.
 This text may contain any unicode (in contrast to :meth:`addFreetextAnnot`).

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-To attach other information (like author, creation date, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addFreetextAnnot(point, text, fontsize = 11, color = (0, 0, 0))